andoma/vmir/README.md

 # VMIR - Virtual Machine for LLVM Intermediate Representation

 VMIR is a standalone library written in C that can parse and execute LLVM bitcode (.bc) files.
+Optionally it can generate machine code (JIT) to speed up execution significantly.
+JIT is currently only supported on 32 bit ARM.

 To build VMIR just type:
 ```